Organizational Development – A Plan

-The following suggested plan for organizational development is a guide for senior leadership to help develop his or her organization.
-This suggested plan will cover varying areas of concerns including developing people, systems, processes, teamwork, and institutional foresight and knowledge.
+The following suggested plan for organizational development is a guide for senior leadership to help develop their organization.
+This proposed plan will cover varying concerns, including developing people, systems, processes, teamwork, and institutional foresight and knowledge.

 The Potential Problems

 Before one can appreciate the guide, the potential problems must first be addressed.
 There are varying degrees to each problem, and the scope of each issue cannot be addressed to its fullest extent within this article.
 However, approaching each from a general point of view will aid significantly in helping to identify some of the critical components that make up some of the overall issues at hand.

 The first area of concern is regarding developing your people.
 From a cost/benefit point of view, massive profit hemorrhaging can occur when an organization does not make an effort to develop its people.
 Turnover costs, missed promotion opportunities, and missed opportunities for employee contribution can completely undermine the organization at its roots.
 These and many other potential issues are self-evident.
 Retention is lost, motivation is lost, performance is lost, and engagement is lost.
 This type of environment also hinders the ability to attract qualified candidates for future employment.
 Be it through reputation or observation, this can and often does equate to a reduction in profitability or general worth.

 Organizational systems are a critical element to analyze.
 Organizational systems are specified and deliberate ways of doing things within your organization.
 These systems can and often do apply to each layer or section of your organization.
 When a system is broken, incomplete, or not there, the potential for a further breakdown in processes becomes greater.
 But more importantly, a system allows the organization’s leadership to be absent from time to time without having the organization come to a complete halt.